This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 ― Dwight D. Eisenhower

-Of course, you need a day plan.
-But once you’re in the arena, you also need to rely on your intuition to find the best ways to get to the ideal result.
+Of course, you need a session plan.
+But stay flexible enough to adjust to new insights or challenges.
+Use your intuition to navigate the session and find the best way to reach the ideal outcome.

 12. Encourage collaboration

 Having many participants means that there are lots of different opinions in the room.
-As a workshop aims to be collaborative, it’s important that the team stays open-minded.
+As a workshop are about collaboration, it’s important that the team stays open-minded.

 Book innovation - Sticky Wisdom